 Message From the Director

 Guthrie Robert Packer Hospital has a long tradition of surgical education.
-Dr. Donald Guthrie, Guthrie’s founder, was one of the 13 original members of the American Board of Surgery in 1937 and Guthrie’s surgical residency program was established in 1959, a month after his death.
-We take great pride in our history, and in the expertise of our faculty, and this translates in a firm commitment toward the education of future surgeons.
+Guthrie’s founder, Dr. Donald Guthrie, was one of the 13 original founding members of the American Board of Surgery in 1937.
+Our surgical residency program was established one month after his passing in 1959.
+We take great pride in our history and in the expertise of our faculty, translating in a firm commitment toward the education of future surgeons.

-Guthrie Robert Packer Hospital is a rural, tertiary care center with full spectrum of surgical pathology and problems, giving residents broad exposure to complex and diverse cases.
-Teaching residents is the highest priority for our surgical faculty; and because we are a small community, our faculty is able to maintain a close professional and personal relationship with each resident.
-The physical proximity of faculty offices to the clinical areas and operating rooms allows residents to become involved early on in their patients’ cases and to maintain continuity of care throughout the recovery period.
-Our residents get hands-on operating room experience from their first year, and have the opportunity to assist in a wide range of procedures and cases.
+Guthrie Robert Packer Hospital is a rural, tertiary care center with a full spectrum of surgical pathology and problems, giving residents broad exposure to complex and diverse cases.
+Teaching residents is the highest priority for our surgical faculty.
+Because we are a small community, our faculty is able to maintain a close professional and personal relationship with each resident.
+The physical proximity of faculty offices to the clinical areas and operating rooms allows residents to establish early involvement in their patient cases and to maintain continuity of care throughout the recovery period.
+Our residents receive hands-on operating room experience starting in their first year and have the opportunity to assist in a wide range of procedures and cases.

 Residents receive solid training in all traditional areas of general, vascular, oncologic, hepatobiliary, acute care surgery and trauma, while mastering new techniques such as advanced laparoscopic surgery, endovascular surgery and surgical ultrasound.
-Residents are also involved in a wide variety of subspecialty cases in thoracic surgery, neurosurgery, orthopedic surgery, urology and otolaryngology.
-Guthrie also has a teaching affiliation agreement with the Geisinger Commonwealth School of Medicine and Geisinger Healthcare System in Danville, Pa.
-This affiliation allows our second and third year residents to complete a transplant rotation and pediatric surgery rotation at Geisinger.
+Residents are also involved in a wide variety of subspecialty cases in thoracic surgery, neurosurgery, orthopedic surgery, urology, colorectal and otolaryngology.
+Guthrie has a teaching affiliation agreement with the Geisinger Commonwealth School of Medicine and Geisinger Healthcare System in Danville, Pa., allowing our 2nd and 3rd year residents the benefit of completing both transplant and pediatric surgery rotations at Geisinger.

-Guthrie offers our residents a unique combination of medical technology, professional expertise, large case volume and individual attention.
-Clinical experience at Guthrie is considerably more extensive that in most general surgery training programs.
+Guthrie offers our residents a unique combination of medical technology, professional expertise, large case volume, and individual attention.
+Clinical experience is considerably more extensive in volume and complexity than most general surgery training programs.
 We are proud that the depth, as well as breadth, of experience are the hallmarks of a Guthrie-trained surgeon.